There are certain signs when illness or old age has tipped into a preparation for death.

-- Deathbed visions: It is not uncommon in the weeks, days or even hours and moments before death for a dying person to speak of being ‘visited’ by dead relatives, friends, groups of children, religious figures, or even favourite pets.
+Deathbed visions – it is not uncommon in the weeks, days or even hours and moments before death for a dying person to speak of being ‘visited’ by dead relatives, friends, groups of children, religious figures or even favourite pets.

 A little more about deathbed visions

-But research does suggest that they happen in all cultures and religions, occurring generally within weeks, days or hours of death.
-However, it is probable that many end-of-life experiences are not reported, because either the dying person is afraid appearing confused or distressed, or believes he or she will be given medication to stop them happening.
+The dying, and those who witness these end-of-life experiences, usually describe them with loving reassuring words such as ‘calming,’ ‘soothing,’ ‘greeting,’ ‘comforting,’ ‘beautiful,’ ‘readying.’
+It is not known how many dying people have such visions and experiences.
+But end-of-life experience research does suggest that they happen in all cultures and religions, occurring generally within the final weeks, days or hours of death.
+However, it is probable that many end-of-life experiences are not reported, because the dying person is afraid of appearing confused or distressed and believes they will be given medication to stop them happening.

-Relatives may not speak about such experiences to staff or to family and friends for fear of ridicule or disbelief.
-Nevertheless, research suggests that end-of-life visions and dreams hold profound meaning for the dying, and help them come to terms with their dying process
+Carers may keep quiet about these end-of-life experiences because they believe it is not professional to talk about such things.
+Or they simply do not have the time to sit with the dying and therefore miss them.
+Relatives may not speak about such experiences to staff or to other family members and friends for fear of ridicule or disbelief.
+Nevertheless, research suggests that end-of-life visions and dreams hold profound meaning for the dying and help them to accept their dying process.